wlsf82/protractor-and-webrtc/README.md

 First of all, we are defining `"use strict;"` because all the testing code will be written using ECMAScript 2015 syntax.

+Secondly we are requiring a module called `jasmine-spec-reporter` and storing it in a variable called `SpecReporter`.
+This will be used for a better test report in the console.

 Then we are exporting a config module, where all configurations needed for protractor to run the tests will be defined.

 Each configuration will be explained below:

 #### specs

 This attribute has an array as its value.
-The values defined inside this array will be the name of the test files, and they need to be quoted and separated by comma.
+The values defined inside this array will be the name of the test files, and they need to be quoted and comma separated.

 Note: Since we are defining only one value for the array, there is no need for comma.

 #### capabilities

-This is the attribute that defines the browser that the tests will be executed against.
+This is the attribute that defines the browser where the tests will be executed against.
-For the capabilities config we are also defining some arguments for the `chromeOptions`, to automatically allow the browser's camera usage and to fake media streams.
+For the capabilities config we are also defining some arguments for the `chromeOptions`, to automatically allow the browser's camera usage and to fake media stream.

 #### onPrepare()

-This is an important configuration!
+This is an important configuration.

-Protractor is and end-to-end test framework for AngularJS applications, so, to use it for non-Angular apps, it is necessary to define the configuration `browser.ignoreSynchronization = true;`.
+Protractor is and end-to-end test framework for AngularJS applications, so, to use it for non-AngularJS apps, it is necessary to define the configuration `browser.ignoreSynchronization = true;`.
 This configuration tells protractor to not look for Angular when running the tests, and it is defined in the `onPrepare` function since this is a callback function called once protractor is ready and available, and before the specs are executed.

+In the `onPrepare` function we are also defining some specific `jasmine-spec-reporter` configurations for better test reporting.

 #### jasmineNodeOpts

 By default, protractor uses [Jasmine](https://jasmine.github.io) as a base framework.
 In the `jasmineNodeOpts` configuration we are setting the `"defaultTimeoutInterval"` to `10000` milliseconds.
-We are basically overwriting the default configuration that is `30000` milliseconds, once the tests that will will write are very fast tests, and in case of timing issues, we don't want to make a test case wait 30 seconds before failing.
+We are basically overwriting the default configuration that is `30000` milliseconds, once the tests that we will write are meant to be very fast, and in case of timing issues, we don't want to make a test case wait 30 seconds before failing.

 ### NPM test script

 To ease running the tests we will use npm scripts.

-From the project's root directory, update the `package.json` file with the following code, right after the project's description:
+From the project's root directory, update the `package.json` file with the following code, right below the project's description:

 ```
 "scripts": {